 As exciting as it can be to think about slipping back into your favourite summer dress 10 kilos lighter and feeling healthier, the immediate question of “how the hell do I actually lose the weight?” can be straight-up scary.

 Take a deep breath.
 You’ve got this.
-Here, we ID the seven things you need to do to reach your healthy weight—and stay there for good.
+Here, we ID the eight things you need to do to reach your healthy weight — and stay there for good.

 "Substantial weight loss is not a sprint.
 It’s not even a marathon.
-It’s the rest of your life,” says Janet Hamilton, an exercise physiologist with Running Strong in Atlanta.
+It’s the rest of your life,” says exercise physiologist Janet Hamilton.
 “It is your new normal.”

 When you're trying to lose a sizeable amount of weight, it’s extra critical to find a weight-loss approach that you can envision yourself using, well, forever.
 After all, a meta-analysis published in the Journal of the American Medical Association concluded that the best diet is one that you can stick with over the long term.

 Crash dieting is a surefire way to derail your goals.

 “Your body wants to maintain homeostasis; it wants to stay the same.
 So if you cut [kilojoules] your metabolism goes, ‘we’re losing weight really fast here, we better slow the hell down’,” warns Harrisberg.
 The result?
 It takes on a snail’s pace – then struggles to adjust when you increase your food intake again.
 Hello, weight gain.